microspectrometer/dev-kit-2020/firmware/README-firmware.md

 And this is useful when a cscope database does not exist.

-# Doxygen
+# Developer's Guide -- update documentation

+Here is how I update documentation.

-One top level Doxyfile
+There is one top level Doxyfile

 - `./Doxyfile`

-A doxygen folder at any level to document with Doxygen
+Create a doxygen folder at any level to document with Doxygen

 - `./doxygen`
 - `./firmware/doxygen`